didiersmith/steve/chapters/the-new-australia-penal-colony.md

 Filbert thought for a second before coming up with a solution.
 "Hey kid!
 Take off your clothes and throw them here.
 You can wear the AIDS clothes."

 The kid complied.
-In short order, the corpse was naked, the terrified kid was sitting next to it in the man's blood-soaked furs, and Stacy II was holding his clothes.
-Cosmo had rejoined the group, and was sniffing the carcass excitedly.
+In short order, the corpse was naked, the terrified kid was sitting next to it in the man's blood-soaked furs, and Stacy II had obtained kid's furs.
+Shaking, she moved behind Filbert to change into the warm furs.
+She guessed they had once belonged to a bear.

-"Go on, Cosmo," said Stacy II.

-The dinosaur wagged his tail and began devouring the dead body, ripping huge chunks from it with his enormous beak and talons.

-The kid averted his eyes, and Stacy II moved behind Filbert to change.
-The furs were warm.
-She guessed it had once belonged to a bear.
-She folded her old, soaking wet clothes, picked up her railgun, and addressed the shaking youngster.
+Once she was done, she picked up her railgun and addressed the kid.

 "What's your name?" she asked.